iouthnamain/rag-demo/documents/SRS/RAG-Chatbot-SRS.md

 **FR-4.2**: The system SHALL use conversation context for better response generation
 **FR-4.3**: The system SHALL assign unique conversation IDs
 **FR-4.4**: The system SHALL limit context to recent messages (last 3 relevant messages)
+**FR-4.5**: The system SHALL allow users to reset/clear conversation history
+**FR-4.6**: The system SHALL generate a new conversation ID when conversation is reset

 ---